gbv/paia/paia.md

  invalid_grant          401   The access token was missing, invalid, or expired

- access_denied          403   The access token was ok but it lacks permission for the request
+ insufficient_scope     403   The access token was accepted but it lacks permission for the request

  internal_error         500   An unexpected error ocurred.
 This error corresponds to a bug in
                               the implementation of a PAIA auth/core server